-Catawba Lands Conservancy is the lead agency for the Carolina Thread Trail (The Thread).
-The Thread is a significant regional initiative designed to foster and facilitate the creation and development of a regional network of trails, blueways and conservation corridors that will link more than 2.3 million citizens in North and South Carolina.
+Catawba Lands Conservancy is the lead agency for the Carolina Thread Trail, a regional network of trails, blueways and conservation corridors that will ultimately link more than 2.3 million citizens in North and South Carolina.

 The Thread comprises a 15-county area: Anson, Cabarrus, Catawba, Cleveland, Gaston, Iredell, Lincoln, Mecklenburg, Rowan, Stanly and Union counties within North Carolina and Cherokee, Chester, Lancaster and York counties in South Carolina.

-Currently, over 220 miles of The Thread are open to the public in North and South Carolina with 14 active corridors under development.
+Currently, over 250 miles of Thread Trail are open to the public in North and South Carolina with 14 active corridors under development.
 CLC works in partnership with Foundation For The Carolinas and many local partners on this initiative.

-The Thread provides multiple benefits to our region including economic development, conservation of land, enhancement of water quality, cleaner air, alternative transportation, healthy and recreation for all regional citizens, all of which translate to enhanced quality of life.
+The Thread Trail provides multiple benefits to our region including economic development, conservation of land, enhancement of water quality, cleaner air, alternative transportation, recreation for all regional citizens, all of which translate to enhanced quality of life.
 The Thread is free to use and accessible to everyone.

 The Carolina Thread Trail is one of the largest and most exciting projects ever planned for our region.
 Its legacy will permanently celebrate this region’s history, beauty, and diversity, while conserving local lands and providing a broad range of community benefits.